smogon/pokemon-showdown/mods/gennext/README.md

   - Masquerain: Surf (10% -1 Spe)

+- Again, note that while the Signature Pokemon will get the 1.5x damage boost, all Pokemon will get the other changes to the move listed above.

 New mechanic: Intrinsics:

 - Pokemon that previously get Levitate are now immune to Ground intrinsically.